Prunus armeniaca

 Prunus armeniaca is the most commonly cultivated apricot species.
 The native range is somewhat uncertain due to its extensive prehistoric cultivation.
 Genetic studies indicate Central Asia is the center of origin.
 It is extensively cultivated in many countries and has escaped into the wild in many places.

-The specific epithet armeniaca refers to the country of Armenia in Western Asia.
+The specific epithet armeniaca refers to the country of Armenia.

 Description

 Prunus armeniaca is a small tree, 8–12 m tall, with a trunk up to 40 cm in diameter and a dense, spreading canopy.
 The leaves are ovate, 5–9 cm long and 4–8 cm wide, with a rounded base, a pointed tip and a finely serrated margin.
 The flowers are 2–4.5 cm in diameter, with five white to pinkish petals; they are produced singly or in pairs in early spring before the leaves.
 The fruit is a drupe similar to a small peach, 1.5–2.5 cm diameter (larger in some modern cultivars), from yellow to orange, often tinged red on the side most exposed to the sun; its surface can be smooth (botanically described as: glabrous) or velvety with very short hairs (botanically: pubescent).
 The flesh (mesocarp) is succulent and its taste can range from sweet to tart.
 The single seed is enclosed in a hard, stony shell, often called a "stone", with a grainy, smooth texture except for three ridges running down one side.